 Some academic units within the college offer internship courses.
-Work assignments for these courses must be approved in advance by a designated faculty member and all internship courses include an academic component.
+Work assignments for these courses must be approved in advance by a designated faculty member, and all internship courses include an academic component.

-For additional information, visit the Undergraduate Internship coordinator at BA 122 (480/965-4066), faculty advisors in the departments or Career Services, or access the College of Business Web site at www.cob.asu.edu/up/ internship.cfm.
+For more information, visit the Director of Career Planning and Corporate Relations in BA 122 (480/965-4066), faculty advisors in the departments or Career Services, or access the College of Business Web site at www.cob.asu.edu/up/internship.cfm.

 Latin American Studies Center.
 Students in the College of Business may pursue a program with an emphasis in Latin American area studies.
-For additional information on this program, contact the Latin American Studies Center in SS 213 or call 480/965-5127.
+For more information, visit the Latin American Studies Center, in SS 213, or call 480/965-5127.